Uniform MCP Server

 New component created.

-By default, LLM's knowledge of Uniform will be limited to what was indexed by LLM using public internet and subject to the cutoff date.
-To enhance your prompting with the latest knowledge of Uniform, it is highly recommended to feed Uniform-specific AI rules into your LLM context.
+By default, LLM's knowledge of Uniform will be limited to what was indexed by LLM using the public internet and subject to the cutoff date.
+It is highly recommended that you feed uniform-specific AI rules into your LLM context to enhance your prompting with the latest knowledge of Uniform.